 Solvent liquidation must be completed within no more than three years of the start date.
 Liquidation may not be completed while the company has a recognised claim or debt in the decision to distribute assets.

 When liquidation is completed, the liquidator will prepare the tax returns, the report on the last business year of the liquidated company, his recommendation on the distribution of assets, his closing report and, where necessary, recommendations on the fate of any taxpayers, social organisations or foundations operating with the participation of the company, and submit these to the supreme body for approval.

-You can find out whether a company is in liquidation (or winding up, or undergoing bankruptcy proceedings) from the Online Companies’ Gazette.
+You can find out whether a company is under forced liquidation from the Online Companies’ Gazette.

 The Weekly Bankruptcy Bulletin is a service that needs to be registered for, and it lists all Hungarian companies in bankruptcy, liquidation or solvent liquidation proceedings.